 My recent appearance on Heather Creekmore’s Compared to Who? podcast is now available on Apple Podcasts.
 We discuss the intersection of body image and faith as well as my new book, Body.

 Sean Coons is the author of Body: or, How Hope Confronts Her Shadow and Calls the Flutter Girl to Flight, a faith-based comedy exploring body image and intuitive eating.
-Body is available for purchase on Amazon, and Barnes & Noble.
+Body is available for purchase on Amazon.
 SeanCoons.com.
 Twitter: @seancoons.
 Facebook: @seancoonswriter.

 I was honored recently to sit down with Michael Hixon, arts and entertainment writer for The Beach Reporter, to discuss my new book, Body, or How Hope Confronts Her Shadow and Calls the Flutter Girl to Flight.
 Read the full story, “Body image focus of Redondo Beach author’s first novel,” here.